Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Experiments

-\emph{Almost all models\footnote{The only exception is UnifiedQA, which performs similarly on both settings.} perform better when the modifier is provided}, which is consistent with the human performance.
-This observation indicates that when the description of the goal event is clearer with less room for ambiguity, the model can indeed understand the events better like humans.
+\emph{Almost all models\footnote{The only exception is UnifiedQA.} exhibit better performance when the modifier is provided}, which aligns with human performance.
+This observation suggests that when the description of the goal event is clearer and less ambiguous, the model, similar to humans, can indeed comprehend events more effectively.